 The final major project is the design and production of a capsule collection supported by academic research.
 Students develop a self-negotiated project, which should promote their personal aims and ambitions.
 Subjects covered include pattern cutting, manufacture, printed textiles, design research, portfolio presentation, design management, fashion photography and styling, fashion PR, fashion forecasting and computer aided design (CAD).

-Students benefit from the School’s strong links with the industry, which supports live design projects.
+Students benefit from strong links with the industry, which supports live design projects.
 The course offers a stimulating working environment where students are encouraged to develop their own individual aesthetic signature.
 Emphasis is placed on technical finesse, balanced by creative exploration and material investigation.

 Students select their chosen pathway at the conclusion of stage two.
 Students are invited to present their skills to academic staff and representatives from the industry.
 Their skills are supported by a portfolio of work developed over the first two stages.
 Stage three is dedicated to specialist projects with the focus on either fashion, textiles for fashion or leather for fashion.
 Students may also get the chance to produce work for the London Graduate Fashion Shows.